 This was an old road that travelers would use before the bridge was built in 1932.
-Parts of Old Coast Road can be driven, but it is most often hiked by visitors looking to get a different vantage point of the bridge.
+Parts of Old Coast Road can be driven, but it is most often hiked by visitors looking to get a different vantage point of view of the bridge.
 The road is narrow, bumpy, rocky, and mostly an unpaved road.
 Sections are washed out due to heavy rainfall, and there is no through traffic.
 Any vehicle that goes up Old Coast Road must come back down.

 About half a mile up Old Coast Road is the Bixby Bridge Vista Point.
 However, you don’t have to hike the full amount to get spectacular views of the bridge.
 Just a short walk will provide breathtaking views of the ocean, the cliffs, and the Bixby Bridge.

 About half a mile south of the bridge sits the start of the Brazil Ranch Trail.
 There is a small pull off along Highway 1 that is also the trailhead of this hike.
 The trail in total is a 5 mile (8 km) out-and-back hike that begins on the other end of the Old Coast Road.
 The trail is steep, and generally considered moderately challenging.
 You only need to hike a short distance to get a great view of the Bixby Creek Bridge.

 The Ocean View Hike and the Sierra Ridge Hike in the Los Padres National Forest are two other trails that can be accessed from this spot.
 However, they don’t offer anything much different than what the beginning of the Brazil Ranch Trail does.